MicrosoftDocs/azure-docs/articles/search/tutorial-multiple-data-sources.md

 1. Use the Refresh button to refresh your view of the items in the hotels collection.
 You should see seven new database documents listed.

 1. Copy a connection string from the **Keys** page into Notepad.
 You will need this for **appsettings.json** in a later step.
-If you did not use the suggested database name "hotel-rooms-db**, copy the database name as well.
+If you did not use the suggested database name "hotel-rooms-db", copy the database name as well.

 ### Azure Blob storage